dtcaciuc/nitrous/doc/userguide.rst

-Concrete shape dimensions are preferable from the performance standpoint, since optimizer is then able to eliminate a lot of additions/multiplications, especially for high number of dimensions.
+Concrete shape dimensions are preferable from the performance standpoint, since the optimizer is then able to eliminate a lot of additions/multiplications, especially for high number of dimensions.

 Similar to NumPy arrays or Python lists, slice elements can be accessed though item notation::